 Keep in mind that water safety concerns apply not only to swimming pools and hot tubs but also to ponds, creeks and rainwater tanks.
 Water safety goes beyond warm weather prep and should be maintained year-round.

 Cats, dogs and other pets can be seriously affected by heat and humidity as they cannot sweat to cool themselves.
 Therefore, you should never leave your pet in a car and you should always provide shade and fresh, cold drinking water for any pet brought outside.
 Also, limit dog-walking hours to the cooler times of the day.

 In extreme heat, animals—like humans—are more vulnerable if they are very young or old, or have other health problems.
 Knowing the signs of heat stroke in pets, and whether your pet’s breed is prone to breathing difficulties, can help you spot problems before they become severe.

-If your pet is panting or drooling excessively, has reddened gums, muscle tremors or a wobbly gait, isn’t producing enough urine or cannot be awakened, seek veterinary assistance immediately.
 And always include your pets in your plans if you lose power or have to leave your home for any reason.

 For most people, summer is a time to enjoy the outdoors while relaxing with family, friends and pets.
 With a little warm weather prep, your home can be an ideal place for this.
 Performing the proper seasonal maintenance and repairs can help you take precautions against summer dangers before the weather heats up.

-Find Hot Tips for Staying Safe in the Sun
+Read more – Hot Tips for Staying Safe in the Sun